-Successful retention begins with collection of locator information from each study participant.
-All study participants will be asked to provide locator information during the study screening process, and to continually review/update this information during follow-up.
-Provision of "adequate" locator information during screening is a study eligibility requirement and each site must specify its definition of adequate locator information in its retention SOP.
+Successful retention begins with collection of exhaustive locator information from each study participant.
+All study participants will be asked to provide locator information during the study screening process, and to continually review/update this information during follow-up Provision of "adequate" locator information during screening is a study eligibility requirement and each site must specify its definition of adequate locator information in its retention SOP.

 Each study site is encouraged to develop an exhaustive locator form to maximize contact effectiveness and participant retention.
 Sites also may wish to consider having outreach workers accompany participants to their homes or other community based locations to verify or further clarify their locator details.
 Potential locator items include:

-- Participant's full name, alias, and/or nickname; government-issued identification number; home address; home phone number; mobile phone number; work address; work phone number: fax number: or e-mail address - Name, address, telephone number, and/or other contact information for stable community contacts (i.e., participant family members and friends) who typically know the whereabouts of the participant.
+- Participant's full name, alias, and/or nickname; government-issued identification number; home address; home phone number; mobile phone number; pager number; work address; work phone number; fax number; e-mail address; daytime and nighttime locations, meeting places, hangouts. - Walking/driving/public transport directions and/or pictorial map to the participant's home, workplace, etc. - Name, address, telephone number, and/or other contact information for stable community contacts (i.e., participant family members and friends) who typically know the whereabouts of the participant.